 HOW TO MINIMIZE SCOPE RISK

 A well-drafted specification will maximize degrees of claim scope, and provide some flexibility for interpretation.
-The following steps can help ensure you file strong applications:
+The following steps can help you deal with uncertainties and secure patents with robust claim scope:

 • Put adequate resources into initial filing: Patents are important business tools, which means it’s worth the investment to get the filing process right.
 Basically, don’t cut corners!
 A well-crafted patent application can be expensive, but you have only a limited ability to change a patent application after it’s filed.
 So the best way to ensure that your patent has the right scope is to spend the appropriate amount of time upfront before the initial patent filing.